In this article

 Greek yogurt is rich in protein, minerals, and vitamins like calcium and zinc.

-Mashed potatoes, in particular, can be a comforting food after having wisdom teeth removed.
+Mashed potatoes can be a comforting food after having wisdom teeth removed.
 They are rich in calories and nutrients, which are essential for recovery.

 Scrambled eggs are easier to chew and swallow than fried eggs.